salinecrew/salinecrew.github.io/join-crew.md

 To become a member of the Saline Crew, you must:

   1. Complete the swim test.
-  2. Complete all the[ forms](http://salinerowingclub.blogspot.com/p/forms-maps-downloads.html) on the Crew Forms page.
+  2. Complete all the[forms](/forms-maps-downloads) on the Crew Forms page.
 Forms must be turned in no later than the first day of practice.
   3. Attend the mandatory Rower/Parent meeting in the Saline High School Commons.
 Bring your checkbook and your calendar to write down practice and regatta dates and times.
 This would also be a good time to turn in the forms you filled out in step 2.
   4. Pay fees for the season.
   5. Order the Crew Unisuit  (required for Regatta's)
   6. Attend the first day of practice.
-Check the calendar and/or schedule [online](http://salinerowingclub.blogspot.com/p/parents-corner.html#practice).
+Check the calendar and/or schedule [online](/parent-corner#practice).

 ## Fees